As the

 monetary and fiscal constraints set for the Euro area.

-The increased interdependence of EU activity with that
+The increased interdependence of EU activity with

-in the US, arising from the large number of mergers
+that in the US, arising from the large number of mergers

-and acquisitions between European and US firms in the
+and acquisitions between European and US firms in

-deflation continued unabated.
-As a result, the financial
+As a result, the financial sector continued to reflect

-sector continued to reflect weaknesses, and the Japanese
+weaknesses, and the Japanese economy too started to

-economy too started to contract again in the first quarter
+contract again in the first quarter of 2003, pulling

-of 2003, pulling back global recovery.
+back global recovery.

-The consequences of the global economic slowdown in
+The consequences of the global economic slowdown

-2002 inevitably affected the developing world, even
+in 2002 inevitably affected the developing world,

-though there were significant variations both between
+even though there were significant variations both

 The East Asian region as a whole proved less susceptible

-than anticipated to the effects of the weaknesses in
+than anticipated to the effects of the weaknesses

-America in 2002, for the first time since the 1980s.
+in Latin America in 2002, for the first time since

-2002, and climatic and political conditions continued
+the upswing in 2002, and climatic and political conditions

-transition economies were also less affected by the
+The transition economies were also less affected by

-trade with Western Europe.
+high dependence on trade with Western Europe.

 Capital Accumulation, Economic